RSalethorn/DateDetective/README.md

-# DateFinder
+# DateDetective

 ## Introduction

-DateFinder is a Python package that takes a machine learning approach to identifying the format of date strings.
+DateDetective is a Python package that takes a machine learning approach to identifying the format of date strings.
 This tool is useful for many applications like web scraping where the amount of formats used to represent dates is many and there is no need for 100% accuracy.

 ## Compatible date formats

-DateFinder's model is trained to predict what combination of Python datetime module format codes would make up a given string representation of a date.
+DateDetective's model is trained to predict what combination of Python datetime module format codes would make up a given string representation of a date.
 Currently the model can identify the following format codes:
 | Format Code | Description | Examples |
 | ----------- | ----------- | -------- |
 | %d | Day of the month as zero-padded decimal number | 01, 02, ..., 30, 31 |